MaayanLab/FAIRshake/README.md

     * Sign in with Google or Facebook
     * Personalization features (avatar, about)

-* Finding a resource in the database to pull for Chrome extension
+* Finding a resource in the database to pull for Chrome extension - issues here refer mainly to repositories

     * Since some resources may belong to multiple projects, the Chrome extension should recognize this.

-Currently, the Chrome extension pulls resource averages and evaluations based on exact URL.
-So it will not recognize the same resource if one project's page records the URL slightly differently from another project's page.
+    * Currently, the Chrome extension pulls resource averages and evaluations based on exact URL.
+    It will not recognize the same resource if one project's webpage records the URL slightly differently from another project's webpage.
     * Examples:

         * '/' vs. no '/' at URL end